-Counseling for problems encountered in meeting course requirements or obtaining a grade of C or better is provided by faculty, the student development officer and the dean of academic affairs.
+Counseling for problems encountered in meeting course requirements or obtaining a grade of C or better is provided by faculty, the dean of students and the dean of academic affairs.

 Pathways 2 Success (P2S)

 The Pathways 2 Success (P2S) program is designed to assist the student in developing effective test-taking strategies, writing, and study skills.